ImiDushane: Mdushane's reign

 Prince Mdushane was born in or about 1785; the eldest son of Prince Ndlambe and his first wife Princess Nojaka.

 In his formative years Mdushane grew up with his uncle Cebo, as a result of Ndlambe having divorced his mother whilst she was pregnant with Mdushane.
 Ndlambe like his father Rharhabe, was a prince of warlike spirit that he is known to have engaged in many battles during his lifetime.
 After one of such battles, Ndlambe arrived home to discover that his wife, Nojaka was pregnant; and due to the lengthy period he had spent in battle, he suspected his wife of infidelity and refused to recognise the child as his own.

 Ndlambe banished her and the child from his great place that she sought refuge with Ndlambe's father Rharhabe, whose great place was located near present-day Burnshill.
 As Mdushane grew, Cebo noticed the resemblance between the child and his brother; and having no sons of his own, adopted the boy and raised him as his own.

 When Cebo died without male heirs, and as his daughters were according to Xhosa Salic law excluded from succeeding him; the councillors of that house requested Ndlambe as the Rharhabe regent to supply them with a representative of their deceased prince from among his sons.
 Seeing that Mdushane was already associated with that house, it was natural that he appointed Mdushane as Cebo's heir and the great son of the Right Hand House of Rharhabe.

-Mdushane became a much loved and popular leader and would prove to be one of the most capable and gifted military leaders in Xhosa history.

 He grew up in the same homestead as his cousin Ngqika, the future king of the amaRharhabe.
 The two young princes would form a close bond that would remain so until adulthood.

 The relationship between Mdushane and Ngqika became strained when Ngqika abducted one of Ndlambe's young wives Thuthula, who was known for her extraordinary beauty, with the intention of making her his wife.
 Among the conservative Xhosa, this act was not only seen as immoral but also incestuous, that many of Ngqika's followers abandoned him and joined Ndlambe in disgust.
 This also proved to be a very strategic opportunity for the councillors of Ndlambe and Mdushane, who had long sought to reconcile estranged both father and son, due to Mdushane's military exploits and popularity.